What is ChaosSearch?

 - During this time period last year, was this endpoint ever accessed?

 - Which requests are causing us high rates of errors?

 - Have our error rates improved significantly over the last year?

 - Have our response times improved since updating our systems 3 months ago?

 - What country outside of the US has been accessing our site with high frequency over the past year?

 - How many purchases per minute were made on Cyber Monday of last year?

 Choosing a solution that is responsible for data retention and analysis is a monumental one.
-The reasoning is simple, vendor lock-in.
+The reasoning is simple: vendor lock-in.
 In other words, once data is in a proprietary solution, it can be expensive to move it into a new solution.
-Typically this is caused by scale problems, missing features, or just the sheer cost there of it.
-At CHAOSSEARCH we do not want to lock you in and we don’t want to store your data.
-We only require read-only access to “your” S3 data — and we’re easy to turn off.
-With a simple change of a IAM role, we no longer have rights to “your” data.
+Typically this is caused by scale problems, missing features, or just the sheer cost of it.
+At ChaosSearch we do not want to lock you in and we don’t want to store your data.
+We only require read-only access to “your” S3 or GCS data — and we’re easy to turn off.
+With a simple change of an IAM role, we no longer have rights to “your” data.
 We also wanted to provide a “standard” API and Interface so that customers don’t have to change how they manage and analyze their data.
-As a result, we exported an S3 API for storage and Elasticsearch API for analytics.
-Each are the “de facto” standard today in their respective areas.
-With CHAOSSEARCH, we unlock the value of “your” log and event data, without locking “you” in.
+As a result, we exported an S3 API and GCS REST APIs for storage and Elasticsearch API for analytics.
+Each is the “de facto” standard today in their respective areas.
+With ChaosSearch, we unlock the value of “your” log and event data, without locking “you” in.

 So that’s it.
 That’s who we are and that’s what we’re doing at ChaosSearch...